milen-patel/cpu_tutorial/_parts/part07.md

 | 1 | 1 | 0 | 0 | 1 | <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/Full%20Adder%207.png" style="display: block; margin-left: auto; margin-right: auto;" />
 | 1 | 1 | 1 | 1 | 1 | <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/Full%20Adder%208.png" style="display: block; margin-left: auto; margin-right: auto;" />

 Cool right?
 Now, you might be thinking how can we further build on this concept.
-In Chapter 8, we are going to introduce the idea of ripple Ripple Carry Adders which will allow us to combine multiple Full Adders together to do multi-bit addition and subtraction (and, you'll see why the carry out bit was important to learn about)!
+In Chapter 8, we are going to introduce the idea of ripple Ripple Carry Adders which will allow us to combine multiple Full Adders together to do multi-bit addition and subtraction (and, you'll see why the carry-out bit was important to learn about)!